Reading Subtext: Evaluating Large Language Models on Short Story Summarization with Writers: Evaluation

-We assess quality in terms of four attributes:\\ \textbf{Coverage} -- Does the summary cover the important plot points of the story?\\ \textbf{Faithfulness} -- Does the summary misrepresent details from the story or make things up?\\ \textbf{Coherence} -- Is the summary coherent, fluent, and readable?\\ \textbf{Analysis} -- Does the summary provide any correct analysis of some of the main takeaways or themes from the story?
+We compare models using a combination of span-level, summary-level, and story-level evaluation.
+We assess summary quality in terms of four attributes:\\ \textbf{Coverage} -- Does the summary cover the important plot points of the story?\\ \textbf{Faithfulness} -- Does the summary misrepresent details from the story or make things up?\\ \textbf{Coherence} -- Is the summary coherent, fluent, and readable?\\ \textbf{Analysis} -- Does the summary provide any correct analysis of some of the main takeaways or themes from the story?

-\textit{Coverage}, \textit{faithfulness}, and \textit{coherenece} are commonly evaluated in summarization (e.g., \cite{zhang2023benchmarking}), and we add \textit{analysis} which is important for capturing narrative.
+\textit{Coverage}, \textit{faithfulness}, and \textit{coherence} are commonly evaluated in summarization (e.g., \cite{zhang2023benchmarking}), and we add \textit{analysis}, which is important for capturing narrative.
 Each writer is shown the summaries of their own stories to evaluate as they are deeply familiar with the contents and can therefore judge aspects like \textit{faithfulness} and \textit{analysis} quickly and accurately.
-The writers rate each of these attributes on a Likert scale from 1 to 4 with some guidance on what each score means (see Figure \ref{fig:questions}, full interface shown in Appendix \ref{sec:interface}).

-For each story/summary pair, we also ask GPT-4 and Claude (Llama's context window is too short) these four questions with the same wording to see how their answers compare to the opinions of the writers (see Appendix \ref{sec:prompts} for prompts).
-We additionally run BooookScore as another comparison point for LLM-based coherence evaluation \cite{chang2023booookscore}.